 But, in the context of a formal performance of Ardha, it requires sound health and strength as these performances have been known to last several hours.

-‘I used to live in Saudi Arabia, the first I saw Ardha was on television.
+‘I used to live in Saudi Arabia; I first saw Ardha on television.

-Also, I remember watching for a while, and then going somewhere and coming back an hour later and the dance was still going on,’ recalls Dr. Lisa Urkevich, the author of ‘Music and Traditions of the Arabian Peninsula and visiting scholar at Harvard University.
+Also, I remember watching for a while, then going somewhere and coming back an hour later.
+The dance was still going on,’ recalls Dr. Lisa Urkevich, the author of ‘Music and Traditions of the Arabian Peninsula and Visiting Scholar at Harvard University.

-It’s so nationalistic, the lyrics that accompany Ardha and the contexts in which it’s performed are seen at national events in Saudi Arabia.
+It’s so nationalistic; the lyrics accompanying Ardha and the contexts in which it’s performed are seen at national events in Saudi Arabia.